phpfui/ThoughtsBlogCode/clgh0cgnp00080ajrd67lea0a.md

 ## How to Test HTML and CSS

 While this is another fairly trivial class, we still should test it.
 But how?
 The code outputs HTML as a string.
 How do we know it is valid HTML?
 We did write a program (above) to see that it worked for our own eyes, but it would be nice to know if a future change invalidates the HTML for some reason.
-I had this problem before, so I write a solution for it!
+I had this problem before, so I wrote a solution for it!
 It is called [phpfui/html-unit-tester](https://packagist.org/packages/phpfui/html-unit-tester) and it uses the W3C Java validation server.
 Check out the installation instructions if you want to follow along at home.

 ```php
 namespace Tests\Monopoly;